MsDora, a former teacher and Christian counselor, presents practical Scriptural principles for joyful everyday living.

 And the glory of the children is their father.
 Proverbs 17:6

-One of the school board members was exceptionally kind.
-Though we never spent time together, he regularly dropped by with his top-quality gifts of fruits and vegetables, and always inquired about my well-being.
-His hospitality exceeded our expectations when my fiancé visited.
+One of the board members of the Caribbean school to which I was assigned showed me exceptional kindness.
+He dropped by regularly with gifts of fruits and vegetables, and always inquired about my well-being.

-I answered his questions, he answered mine and then he sighed, “I am sorry that I never got the chance to return his kindness.”
+I told him that I knew the man he was talking about.
+He sighed, “I am sorry that I never got the chance to return his kindness.”

 “But you did,” I assured him.
 “You returned it to his daughter.”

-My father died before I was old enough to remember him, but in that moment, my heart embraced him with all the strength it had.
-I had benefited from his legacy of kindness which affirmed him to be the lovable, desirable, worthy man I always imagined.
+My father died before I was old enough to remember him, but in that moment when I realized what an impact his kindness had made, and how it had benefitted me, my heart embraced him with all the strength it had.
+His legacy of kindness affirmed him to be the lovable, desirable, worthy man I always imagined.
 His contribution to my life registered real and unforgettable.

 Ten Quotes About A Father's Legacy